-TRACKER MONITOR AND CARAVAN
+TRACKER MONITOR AND CARAVAN ALARM

-Your caravan has been fitted with a TRACKER Monitor and Caravan Alarm.
+Dependant upon model, your caravan may have been fitted with a TRACKER Monitor and Caravan Alarm.

 Using VHF technology, the police can track a stolen caravan even if it's being transported or hidden in a lock-up or a shipping container.